| |

 system is flush with liquidity acquisitions are the

-the world proves.
-Firm values are therefore at their
+across the world proves.
+Firm values are therefore

-They could prove a nightmare for firms without such
+of an industry.
+They could prove a nightmare for firms

-available for sale is often a gamble.
-The strategy can
+betting on brands available for sale is often a gamble.

 It is yet to be seen, therefore, if such strategies